Wondering what Embedded System Design is?

 An embedded system design is the computing system at the heart of any electronic device.
 A microprocessor or microchip is embedded in an integrated circuit (IC) to perform a specific task in these low-power consumption systems.

-Embedded systems are found in all modern equipment, from microwaves to cell phones, spaceships to drones.
+Embedded systems development is found in all modern equipment, from microwaves to cell phones, spaceships to drones.

 But embedded system design is different from the Internet of Things.